cardinalcss/cardinalcss/README.md

 Cardinal
 ========

-A barbones, front-end development framework that includes all the shit that I need when starting a new project.
+A barebones collection of killer front-end code for starting web projects.